batra-mlp-lab/visdial-challenge-starter-pytorch/README.md

 ```
 This creates an environment named `visdial-chal` with all the dependencies installed.

-We provide image features extracted from `relu_7` layer of VGG16 to use directly with training / evaluation.
-If you wish to extract your own image features, you require a [Torch][4] distribution.
+If you wish to extract your own image features, you require a Torch distribution.
 Skip everything in this subsection from here if you will not extract your own features.

 ```sh
 git clone https://github.com/torch/distro.git ~/torch --recursive